Step 4: Explore your data geographically

 Because you're looking at geographic data (the Region field), you have the option to build a map view.
 Map views are great for displaying and analyzing this kind of information.
 Plus, they're just cool!

-For this example, Tableau has already assigned the proper geographic roles to the Country, State, City, and Postal Code fields.
+For this example, Tableau has already assigned the proper geographic roles to the Country, State/Province, City, and Postal Code fields.
 That's because it recognized that each of those fields contained geographic data.
 You can get to work creating your map view right away.

 Learn more: Meet geographic roles